gabriellamsa/gabriellamsa/README.md

 ### ✨ **About Me**
 - _I build smooth and intuitive web experiences._
 - _Passionate about clean design and seamless interactions._
+- _Currently exploring TypeScript and building modern apps with Next.js._
 - _Always learning, always improving._

 ---